 Make Self-Affirmations Work For You

 Positive affirmations are meant to be helpful, not harmful.
-Don’t wake up in the morning and tell yourself you have to be perfect.
+Don’t wake up in the morning and tell yourself you have to be perfect – that will likely only produce negative thoughts.
 Unnecessary pressure can hinder recovery and disrupt progress made.
 Tell yourself instead that you will be better and continue to do your best, despite the past and your chronic illness.

 Make your self-affirmations a morning ritual, and before you know it, you’ll start believing what you tell yourself.
 Eventually, your positive affirmations will no longer be forced.
 Instead, they’ll be an extension of who you are and the person you’re becoming.

-Remember, everyone’s road to recovery looks different.
+Remember, everyone’s road to recovery looks different, and experiencing negative thoughts during early recovery is normal.
 What works for some may not work for others.
-The above Affirmation List is intended to be used as a general guideline for someone looking to incorporate this important form of self-care into their recovery.
+The above Positive Affirmation List is intended to be used as a general guideline for someone looking to incorporate this important form of self-care into their recovery.